-Andy Miles hosts Depth of Field, a mix of news, music and conversation concerning all things Transistor, Bring Your Own Beat and 15 Songs, the music show that leads off every installment of Transistor Radio.
-He also produces The White City Cinema Radio Hour.
+Andy Miles hosts Depth of Field, a mix of news, music and conversation concerning all things Transistor, Bring Your Own Beat, Dead Flowers, Emotional Rescue and 15 Songs, the music show that leads off every installment of Transistor Radio.
+He also engineers and edits talk shows Cine-Cast and Always Andersonville Monthly and previously produced The White City Cinema Radio Hour.
 He has written for various publications on the arts, history & culture, made audio documentaries, worked in radio and public television, owned and operated a company specializing in congressional hearing transcripts, and since 2009 owned and managed Transistor.
 Born near Chicago and currently residing in Chicago's Ravenswood neighborhood, he has also called Madison, Washington, D.C., and Berlin home.
 He holds a bachelors degree in history from the University of Wisconsin-Madison and plays drums in four or five bands.

 Jon Monteverde presents In Store: Selections from Transistor's Live Performance Archive.
 He has been doing live sound and recording in-store performances for Transistor since 2012.
-He is active in honey bunches of music-y, sound-y things around Chicago, including playing in XYZR_KX, Volutes, and Feature Flick; writing and playing in musicals at the Annoyance Theatre; and doing original music and sound design for commercials, documentaries, and Web stuff.
+He currently plays in the bands Boundary Waters and Decent People, and also does original music and sound design for commercials, documentaries, and Web stuff.
 Keep tabs on him at www.jonmonteverde.com (and visit the Recordings page to find dozens of sets he has recorded for Transistor).

 Scott Schaefer, host of Sideshow and co-host of The Good Music Show, has been the lead singer for several stalwart Chicago indie rock outfits and has also blazed a trail through the cover tune circuit with his numerous acoustic duos.
 In addition to performing and recording, Scott also holds down various DJ residencies around town, from venues well-known to the forever unknown.
 Alongside his live musical endeavors, he has also carved a niche for himself on the industry side of the Chicago music scene, first as head of operations for the venerable Checkered Past Records label, and most recently as the label manager for local indie powerhouse Bloodshot Records.
 With the little free time he has left, he hosts Chicago's longest-running weekly open mic competition at Uncommon Ground.
 Scott is enveloped in music, and he wouldn't have it any other way.